| Kathleen

 of various other art groups, including the Society of Animal

-Artists and the National Sculpture Society, winning
+Artists and a Fellow of the National Sculpture Society, winning

 numerous awards, including Medal of Honor at both